Rototom

 The rototom is a shell-less drum developed by Al Payson and Michael Colgrass that is able to change pitch by rotating its drumhead around a threaded metal ring.
 Unlike many types of drums, rototoms are designed to have a variable definite pitch leading composers to write specific notes for them as pitched percussion instruments.
 They are also often used to extend the tom range of a standard drum kit.

 Description

 Tuning

 Rototoms can be tuned quickly by rotating the drumhead, which sits in a threaded metal ring.
 Rotation raises or lowers the tension hoop relative to the rim, which increases or decreases the pitch of the drum by increasing or decreasing the tension of the drumhead.

 Sizes

 Drum company Remo has historically offered rototoms in seven diameters: 6 in, 8 in, 10 in, 12 in, 14 in, 16 in, and 18 in.
 However, as of 2023, Remo only offers rototoms ranging from a 6 to 10 inch diameter as part of a set that includes a mounting rail and stand.
 All other sizes have been discontinued.
-Each on is tunable over an octave's range or more, although the company notes that the practical range is approximately a sixth.
+Each one is tunable over an octave's range or more, although the company notes that the practical range is approximately a sixth.